 IMPACT THERAPY/CREATIVE COUNSELING: Conducted over 300 workshops demonstrating the principles of Impact Therapy and creative techniques.

 GROUP COUNSELING: Conducted over 200 workshops for school, correctional, mental health, and drug and alcohol counselors throughout the United States and Canada.

-DRUG AND ALCOHOL COUNSELING: Conducted over 75 workshops for D&A Counselors on group, individual, and family counseling.
-Consultant for adolescent, ACOA and DUI groups.
+DRUG AND ALCOHOL COUNSELING: Conducted over 75 workshops for D&A Counselors on the group, individual, and family counseling.
+Consultant for adolescent, ACOA, and DUI groups.